delphidabbler/codesnip-faq/SourceCode.md

 **How do I contribute code / bug fixes to the project?**

-> ***At present some significant changes CodeSnip are being made for when the delphidabbler.com web services it uses cease to work.
-Until the next release (v4.16.0) is completed, code contributions are not being accepted.***

-<strike>Contributions are welcome.
+Contributions are welcome.
 Just fork the project's [Git repository](https://github.com/delphidabbler/codesnip) and create a feature branch off the `develop` branch.
-Commit your changes to your feature branch then submit a pull request when ready.<sup>1</sup></strike>
+Commit your changes to your feature branch then submit a pull request when ready.<sup>1</sup>

-> <strike>**Do not contribute code based on the `pavilion` and `pagoda` branches.
-They are not being actively developed.**</strike>
+> **Do not contribute code based on the `pavilion` and `pagoda` branches.
+They are not being actively developed.**

-<strike>Do not change the license on any code you modify.
+Do not change the license on any code you modify.
 If you are submitting new source code units please license them using the [Mozilla Public License v2.0](http://www.mozilla.org/MPL/2.0/) without an "Incompatible With Secondary Licenses" Notice.
-If you don't want to use the MPL v2.0 please discuss it with me by raising an issue on the [Github repo](https://github.com/delphidabbler/codesnip).</strike>
+If you don't want to use the MPL v2.0 please discuss it with me by raising an issue on the [Github repo](https://github.com/delphidabbler/codesnip).

-<strike><sup>**1**</sup> For info on checking out code from the Git repository, see [FAQ 1](#faq-1).</strike>
+<sup>**1**</sup> For info on checking out code from the Git repository, see [FAQ 1](#faq-1).

 ## FAQ 9